-While Orton-Gillingham has long been associated with dyslexia, IMSE has spent the last 25 years pushing for the Orton-Gillingham curriculum in every classroom.
-Orton-Gillingham is an evidence-based, scientific approach to reading and writing instruction.
+While Orton-Gillingham has long been associated with dyslexia, IMSE has spent the last 30 years advocating for the Orton-Gillingham method in every classroom.
+Orton-Gillingham is a research-based, scientific approach to reading and writing instruction.

-It is direct, explicit, systemic, and sequential instruction that incorporates multi-sensory elements.
-IMSE's program uses this approach while being based on the science of reading.
+It is direct, explicit, systematic, and sequential instruction that incorporates multi-sensory elements.
+IMSE's program is based on the science of reading research.

 By creating this complete approach, we have seen the impact that our program can have in any and every classroom.